inimaga/Site224/ReadMe.md

 	This particular choice of stack is due to its ubiquity across organisations today.

 3. The third part is **DevOps**.
-This involves building a dockerized file to facilitate deployment of the WebApp built in Step 2, to cloud platforms such as AWS, GCP or Azure.
+This involves building a docker file and docker image to facilitate deployment of the WebApp built in Step 2, to cloud providers such as AWS, GCP or Azure.

 ### Timeline
 - Entire project to be built in a couple of evenings over the span of a week.
-- Self-imposed deadline: Week ending 13th November
+- ~~Self-imposed deadline: Week ending 13th November~~ ✅ (Completed)

 ____